Everyone is pregnant except me! With tears rolling down my face. That was my over-the-top outburst to hubby on returning from the Mall.

-You might have mistaken the mall for some type of “Stroller Olympics” or a “Stroller Convention”.
+You might have mistaken the mall for some “Stroller Olympics” or a “Stroller Convention.”

-I have never seen so many pregnant women, in one place, or so many moms pushing their strollers while pregnant too.
+I have never seen so many pregnant women in one place or so many moms pushing their strollers while pregnant.

-I don’t remember why I went to the mall, but I returned empty handed because I just couldn’t handle all the pregnancies.
-Yes, I may be exaggerating a little but all I saw were pregnant women at every turn.
+I don’t remember why I went to the mall, but I returned empty-handed because I couldn’t handle all the pregnancies.
+Yes, I may be exaggerating a little, but all I saw were pregnant women at every turn.

-We had just been married less than a year, and I desired to have children on our wedding night, if it was possible.
-My world view was shaped by my own desire to get pregnant ASAP!
+We had just been married less than a year, and I desired to have children on our wedding night if it was possible.
 All I saw were pregnant women everywhere all the time.

 I bet you are wondering, why was I so desperate to get pregnant so soon?

-Travel back with me to 1995, girl meet boy and got married and they lived happily ever after?
-No, that is what we all hoped but that didn’t happen.
+Travel back with me to 1995, girl meets boy and gets married, and they lived happily ever after?
+No, that is what we all hoped, but that didn’t happen.
 I never consulted God or anyone about anything.
-Oh I consulted my clueless self!!
-I was in love and I know it all; yes that about summed me up back then.
+Oh, I consulted my clueless self!!
+I was in love, and I know it all; yes, that about summed me up back then.

 It lasted 5yrs which I must say is a miracle in itself.
-This is not your “slag off” your ex post, I am 10 yrs older and wiser.
-I am too blessed to stay in Egypt and I am a Victor, not a Victim.
+This is not your “slag off,” your ex-post.
+I am older and wiser.
+I am too blessed to stay in Egypt, and I am a Victor, not a Victim.

-In that 5 years I discovered that I was not able to conceive.
-What in life really prepares you for infertility?
-Is there a school that one is taught how to deal with it?
+What in life really prepare anyone for infertility?
+Is there a school where one is taught how to deal with it?

-Now, here we are in 2006 and less than a year that I had been married to Adey.
-I am a new bride with the world on my shoulder.
-“This time was going to be different I kept telling myself” For sure history will not repeat itself, affliction will not rise up a second time.
+Now, here we are, I am a new bride with the world on my shoulder.
+“This time was going to be different.
+I kept telling myself,” For sure history will not repeat itself, affliction will not rise up a second time.
 Nahum1:9b.

-Every day was a struggle for me, and I constantly heard the voice of defeat, the voice of the enemy and the past trying to penetrate into my world.
-I started feeling the shame of not being able to conceive all over again.
-There was fear on every side, how long will this go on for?
-I hope I wouldn’t lose my mind.
+Braving life and soldiering on is not without struggle.
+I constantly heard the voice of defeat, the voice of the enemy, and the past trying to penetrate my happy world.
+I started feeling the shame of not being able to conceive again.
+How long will this go on for?

-Even though I was happily married and there was no pressure from Adey or his family.
-Yet I allowed the past to continue to hold me in captive.
-It didn’t feel like I was new to this, it felt like this was the 6th year!
+Even though I was happily married and there was no pressure from hubby or our family.
+Yet, I allowed the past to continue to hold me captive.

 I had been here before; I remember the pain of finding out every month that I am still not pregnant.
 I remember the amount of money I’d invested on pregnancy tests.
 I remember trying different brands, thinking, “Just maybe this will work for me this time.”
 I even went as far as to talk myself out of even wanting a child!
 What did I know about babies after all?